-The UK government’s proposed low carbon mandate on heating appliance manufacturers is a quietly ambitious proposal that could generate real movement in a sector that is lagging on decarbonisation.
+The UK government’s proposed low carbon mandate on heating appliance manufacturers is quietly ambitious and could generate real movement in a sector that is lagging on decarbonisation.

 The soberly named “market-based mechanism for low carbon heat” did not make headlines when it was announced in the Heat and Buildings Strategy.
-Nevertheless, it has the potential to be one of the most significant of the government’s recently revealed net zero policies.
+Nevertheless, it has the potential to be one of the most significant of the government’s recent net-zero policies.

 Clean heating faces market barriers that the mechanism seeks to address

 14% of UK emissions come from heating our homes with fossil fuels, particularly gas.
-The best solution is to electrify domestic heating by installing heat pumps instead.
+The best solution to decarbonising home heating is to electrify domestic heating by installing heat pumps instead.

 Heat pumps have historically struggled to compete with gas boilers.
 Gas is much cheaper than electricity and the upfront costs of switching over to a heat pump are high (with average installation costs of between £8,000 and £10,000).
 The government has pledged to review the relative costs of gas and electricity in 2022, and to work with industry to bring the upfront cost of heat pumps down.